 What is the difference between a Dutch oven and a slow cooker?

 Though Dutch ovens and slow cookers serve similar purposes in the kitchen, they don’t provide the same results when it comes to quality or versatility.
-Maurer explained that since slow cookers “typically only cook slowly and with low temperatures,” you can’t use them to “sear and brown” meat or fish “or cook fast [for] stir frying or boiling pasta for water.”
+Dourleijn explained that since Dutch ovens retain heat better, it’s easier to brown foods in them.
 Gray added that with a Dutch oven, you can “start off on the stovetop and then go straight into the oven,” which you can’t do with a slow cooker.
+However, if you are new to cooking and want something you can set and forget, Dourleijn said a slow cooker is a fine starting point.

 CORRECTION (May 20, 2021, 8:45 p.m.): A previous version of this article misspelled the last name of the executive chef of the Fairmont Century Plaza Hotel.
 He is Atticus Garant, not Grant.